szepeviktor/RootFiles/Norton Safe Web Verification/README.md

-# Full Name with Company and Function
+# Gen Digital / Norton brand

 Norton Safe Web analyzes and rates websites to see how they affect your device.